-LONDON — A British court on Wednesday sentenced a Saudi prince to at least 20 years in prison Wednesday for beating and strangling one of his servants at a swank British hotel.
+LONDON (AP) — A British court on Wednesday sentenced a Saudi prince to at least 20 years in prison for beating and strangling one of his servants at a swank British hotel.

-Prosecutor Jonathan Laidlaw says the prince had abused his aide in the past and that photographs stored on a mobile phone "plainly proved" that there was a "sexual element" to the abuse.
+Prosecutor Jonathan Laidlaw said the prince had abused his aide in the past and that photographs stored on a mobile phone "plainly proved" that there was a "sexual element" to the abuse.